HMS Eagle (R05): Design and construction

-The Audacious-class aircraft carriers were intended as a larger follow-on to the Implacable-class of aircraft carriers with armoured hangars, with the design being modified prior to orders being placed to accommodate larger and heavier aircraft, which led to the displacement growing from the originally planned 27000 LT to 32500 LT by the time the ships were ordered.
+The Audacious-class aircraft carriers were intended as a larger follow-on to the Implacable-class of aircraft carriers with armoured hangars, with the design being modified before orders being placed to accommodate larger and heavier aircraft, which led to the displacement growing from the originally planned 27000 LT to 32500 LT by the time the ships were ordered.
 Four ships were ordered, although one, Africa, was cancelled before construction began.

 The first of the class, Audacious was laid down at Harland & Wolff's Belfast shipyard on 24 October 1942.
-Construction was slowed by the need to concentrate resources on more urgent requirements, such as the construction of landing craft, and none of the ships of the class had been launched when end of the Second World War brought large cuts in the shipbuilding programme for the Royal Navy.
-The third ship of the class, Eagle, which was only 26% complete, was cancelled in December 1945, with Audacious being renamed Eagle on 21 January 1946.
+Construction was slowed by the need to concentrate resources on more urgent requirements, such as the construction of landing craft, and none of the ships of the class had been launched when the end of the Second World War brought large cuts in the shipbuilding programme for the Royal Navy.
+The third ship of the class, Eagle, which was only 26% complete, was canceled in December 1945, with Audacious being renamed Eagle on 21 January 1946.
 The newly renamed Eagle was launched by Princess Elizabeth on 19 March 1946, but construction of the two carriers was slowed for three years while the Royal Navy's requirements for aircraft carriers was reviewed, it being eventually decided to complete Eagle to a similar standard to that planned in 1945, while Ark Royal would be completed to an improved design.
 Eagle was finally completed on 1 October 1951.

 As built, Eagle was 803 ft 9 in long overall, 750 ft 0 in at the waterline and 720 ft 0 in between perpendiculars, with a beam of 112 ft 9 in and a draught of 36 ft 0 in at deep load.
 Displacement was 43060 LT standard, with full load of up to 53390 LT.
 Eight Admiralty three-drum water-tube boilers fed steam to Parsons single-reduction geared steam turbines rated at 152000 shp which in turn drove four propeller shafts.
 This gave a speed of 31.5 kn at deep load.